Skip to main content

 Evaluation

-• Ordinary period, which takes place during the academic period.
+• Ordinary period, which takes place as part of the training process and within the school period.

-Continuous evaluation of the activities carried out by the student through:
+Continuous evaluation of the activities carried out by the student is carried out through:

-• Resolution of exercises and cases (60% of the final grade of the subject / NOT recoverable).
-This section is obtained from the following exercises and scoring:
+• Resolution of exercises and cases: 60% of the final grade for the subject; not recoverable.
+This section is obtained from the following exercises and scores:

-*In order to be able to make an average between the section of the final exam (40%) and the resolution of activities and cases (60%) it is essential that the grade for each of the 2 parts is 4.5 or higher
+* In order to calculate the average between the final exam section (40%) and the resolution of activities and cases (60%), it is essential that the grade for each of the 2 parts is 4.5 or higher.

 Complementary evaluation period

-The student who does not pass some of the activities considered recoverable, will be able to recover them in this period.
-The assessment in this second period cannot account for more than 50% of the final grade of the subject.
+Students who do not pass some of the activities considered retakeable may make them up during this period.
+The evaluation of this second period cannot account for more than 50% of the final grade for the subject.

-The final grade in this period is obtained by making the weighted average of the grades obtained during the ordinary period and complementary assessment in those activities that have been recovered.
-The subject is passed if a grade ≥5 is obtained.
+The final grade for this period is obtained by taking the weighted average of the grades obtained during the ordinary period and, if some activities have been made up, in the complementary assessment.

 Methodology